inmation/WebStudio-docs/GettingStarted/README.md

 * With the input time string now conveniently converted to a *Date* object, we can project the required fields to the output message.
     * The `color` field is retained by retrieving it from "$payload.color"
     * A new `time` value is constructed by concatenating date and time strings together with a space between them using the `$concat` function.
-        * The Date and Time strings are generated by applying different format string to the the `data` field we added earlier.
+        * The Date and Time strings are generated using the `$dateToString` function which formats the *Date* object according to the options supplied.

-## Initial model vs. Work model
+## Initial-model vs. Work-model
-We've covers quite a lot of ground so far, but there are a few topics that were deferred earlier we can now return to.
+We've covers quite a lot of ground so far and are almost there as far the WebStudio fundamentals go.
+The last topic we want to cover here is that of the "Work-Model"

 When the concept of messages with payload was introduced the statement was made that: *"The content of the payload field is populated by the widget which triggered the action.
 It initializes the payload with values from its current state"*